quartz-labs/docs/docs/how-it-works.md

 ---
-sidebar_position: 3
+slug: /how-it-works
 ---

-# How does it work?
+# 🔬 How does it work?

 Quartz orchestrates user funds in order to minimize interest payments users have to pay on their loans.
 There are 6 actions can take place on Quartz: Deposit, Borrow, Withdraw, Off-ramp, Moving collateral & Repay.
 Quartz has been designed to minimize any need for user funds to sit in Quartz smart contracts.